The 'Local' Tab¶

 |Show in Folder||Open the folder containing the cBot/indicator file on your local machine.|

-By default, the code editor window is located in the centre of the screen.
+By default, the code editor window is located in the center of the screen.
 You can write, edit, and build your cBots and indicators directly in this editor without using any third-party IDEs.

 The bar at the top of the editor contains several buttons and menus.